xavi-/beeline/README.markdown

             // Called when req.url === "/my-method" and req.method === "POST"
         },
         "any": function(req, res) {
-            // Called when req.url === "/my-method" and req.method is not "GET" or "POST"
+            // Called when req.url === "/my-method" and req.method is not
+            // "GET" or "POST"
         }
     },
     "`405`": function(req, res) {
-        // Called when when a URL is specified but no corresponding method (aka verb) matches
+        // Called when when a URL is specified but no corresponding method (aka verb)
-        // For example, this handler would be executed if the "any" catch all wasn't specified
+        // matches.
+For example, this handler would be executed if the "any" catch
-        // in the handler above and req.method === "HEAD"
+        // all wasn't specified in the handler above and req.method === "HEAD"
         //
         // This handler can later be called explicitly with router.missingVerb },
     "/explicit-calls": function(req, res) { // If necessary you can reroute requests if(url.parse(req.url).query["item-name"] === "unknown") {
-            return router.missing(req, res, this); // Calls the 404 (aka missing) handler
+            // Calls the 404 (aka missing) handler: return router.missing(req, res, this);
             // The last parameter is optional.
-It sets the this pointer in the 404 handler.
+It sets the this pointer in the
+            // 404 handler.
         }

         if(url.parse(req.url).query["item-name"] === "an-error") {
-            return router.error(req, res, err, this); // Calls the 500 (aka error) handler
+            // Calls the 500 (aka error) handler: return router.error(req, res, err, this);
             // The last parameter is optional.
-It sets the this pointer in the 500 handler.
+It sets the this pointer in the
+            // 500 handler.
         }

         // Do normal request handling
     }
 });

-require("http").createServer(router).listen(8001); // Starts serve with routes defined above
+// Starts serve with routes defined above: require("http").createServer(router).listen(8001);
 ```

 See `test/test.js` for a working example.